osrf/gazebo_tutorials/model_editor/tutorial.md

 To add a custom mesh,

-1. click on the `Add` button under **Custom Shapes**, which pops up a dialog that lets you find the mesh you want to add.
+1. Click on the `Add` button under **Custom Shapes**, which pops up a dialog that lets you find the mesh you want to add.

 1. Click on `Browse` button and use the file browser to find the mesh file on your local machine.
 If you know the path of the mesh file, you can enter it directly in the text field box next to the `Browse` button.
-Note Gazebo currently only supports importing collada and stl files.
+Note Gazebo currently only supports importing collada (dae) and stl files.

 1. Click `Import` to load the mesh file then add it to the 3D view.